Early diagnosis of cancer

-Women belonging to vulnerable groupsrecommended to consult a physician-geneticist in cases of personal or family history of breast cancer diagnosed before the age of 50 years, in the case of a family history of ovarian cancer, as well as personal or family history of colon cancer and endometrial cancer diagnosed before the age of 50 years.
+Women belonging to vulnerable groups are recommended to consult with a physician-geneticist in cases of personal or family history of breast cancer diagnosed before the age of 50 years, in the case of a family history of ovarian cancer, as well as personal or family history of colon cancer and endometrial cancer diagnosed before the age of 50.

-Women who are on the results of genetic tests identified high risk of developing ovarian cancer, it is recommended periodic inspection (every 6 months) at the age of 25 years, including a gynecological examination, vaginal ultrasound, with or without CA-125 test.
+Foe women who are on the results of genetic tests identified high risk of developing ovarian cancer it is recommended to undergo periodic examination (every 6 months) at the age of 25, including a gynecological examination, vaginal ultrasound, with or without CA-125 test.

 6. Early diagnosis of cervical cancer